The Braid Family

 David Braid sails to New Zealand

 David Braid was born on 7 May 1844 at Tayport (Ferry-Port on Craig) Scotland.
 He was the eldest of six children.
 Apparently as a young man David became a bit of an embarrassment to his family so at the age of 21, he was sent to New Zealand as a remittance man.
 By this time both his parents were dead as well as two younger siblings.
+His mother died when he was 6 years old and his father when he was 13.

 David left for New Zealand on the Epsom on 3 November 1865 with eight other passengers, including William Cook.
 The ship arrived in Wellington on 3 March 1866.